Liz Johnson (bowler): 2021 season

 The 2020 PWBA Tour season was cancelled due to the COVID-19 pandemic.

 On May 1, 2021, Johnson won her 25th PWBA title and 29th professional title overall in the PWBA Lincoln Open.
 She rolled a 300 game in the semifinal match, earning a $10,000 bonus in addition to the $10,000 first place prize.
 Johnson is the only female bowler to have multiple televised 300 games in PWBA title events, having rolled her first in 2001.
 Johnson led the 2021 PWBA Tour with 18 cashes in 20 events.

 PBA50 Tour/USBC Senior events

 In 2024, Johnson joined the PBA50 Tour, the PBA's tour for players age 50 and over.
 In her very first tournament, the PBA50 Bud Moore Players Championship on July 15–19 of that year, she became the first woman to make the championship finals of a PBA50 Tour event, finishing fourth.

 On April 13, 2025, Johnson won the USBC Senior Queens in her tournament debut, defeating Rina Sabo in the title match.
 Johnson is only the third bowler, after Sandra Postma and Anne Marie Duggan, to win both the USBC Queens and USBC Senior Queens.
+Johnson repeated as USBC Senior Queens champion in 2026, with a two-game sweep in the final match over Lynda Barnes, 277–258 and 255–244.
+She is the first repeat winner in the event since Robin Romeo earned a threepeat from 2014 to 2016.

+On June 25, 2026, Johnson added to her list of historic firsts, winning the PBA50 South Shore Classic to become the first woman to earn a PBA50 Tour title.
+As the top seed, she defeated five-time PBA50 titlist Brian LeClair in her lone championship match.